 Firstly, with an old piece of furniture, the challenge will be with how I can upcycle it into a unique and desirable piece that will fit in with my home.

-If you live in a minimalist setting you can strip back old more ornate furniture to its bare components to make it in keeping with a minimalist look.
+If you live in a minimalist setting, you can strip back old more ornate furniture to its bare components to make it in keeping with a minimalist look.

 Secondly, creativity can be driven by the end product.
-For example every year I challenge myself to make a Christmas tree for my home using only waste materials.
+For example, every year I challenge myself to make a Christmas tree for my home using only waste materials.

 What To Upcycle

 Old furniture, whether it’s updating a piece you already have or buying or picking up something secondhand from Freecycle, an auction, junk or charity shop.
-Old pieces of furniture are often sturdier and made to a higher standard to the mass-produced pieces today.
+Old pieces of furniture are often sturdier and made to a higher standard than the mass-produced pieces today.

-Often I see old sofas in my local auction site that when they are stripped back their skeleton is made of solid wood and good strong springs.
+Often, I see old sofas on my local auction site, that when they are stripped back, their skeleton is made of solid wood and good strong springs.

 Chalk paint, decoupage, and reupholstery are great ways to transform old pieces of furniture.